erroronline1/caro/readme.md

 | 2345           | Trousers     | 23459907    | Package    |
 | 3456           | Socks        | 90897345    | Pair       |

-while setting up a vendor an import rule must be defined like
+while setting up a vendor an import rule must be defined like:
 ```js
 {
     "filesettings": {